 Take advantage of parental leave

 In Quebec, the majority of young parents choose to take parental leave.
 After maternal or paternal leave, parents can each take 6 months of parental leave, taken together or one after the other.
-Therefore, the “baby break” can last up to a whole year.
+Therefore, the “baby break” can last up to a whole year for mothers.

 The consequence of this is that babies are between 9 and 12 months old when they first go to day care.
 This does not preclude the admission of infants, but it’s less frequent and the day care staff are not necessarily used to it.